 Differences in Sexual Development (DSD)

 DSD (sometimes be known as Intersex) is a group of rare conditions involving genes, hormones and reproductive organs, including genitals.
 It means a person's sex development is different to most other people's.

 FAQs about the rule changes

 These regulations only apply to UKA licensed, competitive events.
-The eligibility of transgender female athletes to compete in other events, including social/club events, in their preferred category, will depend on the rules of those competitions.
+The eligibility of transgender women athletes to compete in other events, including social/club events, in their preferred category, will depend on the rules of those competitions.

 This is an evolving area and there is continual consideration of introducing an open category to replace the current male category.
 The rule changes will have varying impact for different people involved in our sport and these FAQs hopefully provide some clarity.

-UK Athletics' processes for transgender females
+UK Athletics' processes for transgender women

-- If your gender is different from the sex you were assigned at birth, you are not allowed to compete in the female category from 1 April 2023 unless you are approved by UK Athletics as complying with the World Athletics Regulations to be able to compete in the female category.
+- If your gender is different from the sex you were observed at birth, you are not allowed to compete in the female category from 1 April 2023 unless you are approved by UK Athletics as complying with the World Athletics Regulations to be able to compete in the female category.

 - If you have already registered to enter an event before midnight on 31 March 2023, you will be able to compete in that event but cannot claim awards, qualifying times or records.
 Your score will not count towards a team result.
-This means that a transgender female may compete in the male category unless and until any changes to event categories have been approved by UKA.
+This means that a transgender woman may compete in the male category unless and until any changes to event categories have been approved by UKA.

-- If you wish to enter any competitive events, you must provide details of your sex assigned at birth on your England Athletics registration and this will be shared with the club and event organisers through your England Athletics /Power of 10 profile.
+- If you wish to enter any competitive events, you must provide details of your sex observed at birth on your England Athletics registration and this will be shared with the club and event organisers through your England Athletics /Power of 10 profile.